artamono/druhg/README.rst

 Contributing
 ------------

-We welcome contributions in any form!
-Assistance with documentation, particularly expanding tutorials, is always welcome.
+Contributions in any form are welcomed!
+Assistance with documentation is always welcome.
 To contribute please `fork the project <https://github.com/artamono/druhg/issues#fork-destination-box>`_ make your changes and submit a pull request.
 We will do our best to work through any issues with you and get your code merged into the main branch.